 Iran's president has accused the West of nuclear "intimidation" in a UN General Assembly address boycotted by the United States and Israel.

 It was using a nuclear arms race to threaten other nations to accept the status quo, said Mahmoud Ahmadinejad.
+He told reporters later that Iran was ready for talks with the US.

 The West suspects Iran of trying to develop nuclear weapons, but Tehran insists its nuclear programme is solely for peaceful purposes.